Cyrix126/promptable/promptable_derive/doc/attributs_derive.md

 - ##### `#[promp(params = String)]`

-Transfer the signature to the trait and method to be able to use functions with parameters inside methods.
-Use with field attribut function_new or function_mod.
+Transfer the signature to methods to be able to use functions with parameters.
+It makes only sense if you use it with fields attributs function*.
 Put here every parameters that will be needed for the functions to be executed inside the methods.
-If you have two attributs with functions, except if you want the same parameter to be passed, you need to put all the parameters for each function.
+If you have two functions with attributs, except if you want the same parameter to be passed, you need to put all the parameters for each function.

 - ##### `#[promp(msg_mod = String)]`

 Message to show when in the prompt menu to modify the struct.

+- ##### `#[promp(custom_prompt_display = bool)]`

+Allows you to disable the implementation of PromptableDisplay by the macro to let you make your own custom implementation.
+You will need to implement the PromptableDisplay trait for your Struct and for the type of name "VecStruct", Struct as the name of your Struct.
+- ##### `#[promp(name = String)]`

+To change the default name of your Struct that will appear in prompts.

 ## Fields attributs

+- ##### `#[promptable(short_display = bool)]`

+Use only this field for the short_display method.
+Will take the first 3 visible fields by default.
+You can apply it on any fields to show multiples fields for short_display.

 - ##### `#[promptable(default = bool)]`